IlyushaZ/not-back-contest/README.md

 ./test/test_checkout.sh
 ```

+It starts the service with dependencies via `docker compose` and runs script `test/generate_targets.sh` which generate URLs with different `item_id`'s and `user_id`'s.
+It generates `item_id`'s in such way that some identifiers repeat, which, IMO, looks like real usage.
+After that, `vegeta attack` is run with generated `targets.txt` given as `-target` argument.

 ## Easter egg
 Press `ctrl-shift-f` in your IDE to see the things I didn't have enough time to implement.